 Warriors pull past Pelicans for first win

-Green had 16 points, 17 rebounds and 10 assists, D'Angelo Russell scored 24 points, Damion Lee added 23 off the bench, Jordan Poole scored 13 and Glenn Robinson had 12.
-The Warriors out-rebounded the Pelicans, 61-41.
-Brandon Ingram had 27 points and 10 rebounds to lead New Orleans in scoring for the fourth consecutive game, Jaxson Hayes added 19 points, Kenrich Williams had 16, Nickeil Alexander-Walker scored 15 and Josh Hart and Lonzo Ball had 12 each.
+Green had 16 points, 17 rebounds and 10 assists, D'Angelo Russell scored 24 points, Damion Lee added 23 off the bench, Jordan Poole scored 13 and Glenn Robinson III had 12.
+The Warriors outrebounded the Pelicans, 61-41.
+Brandon Ingram had 27 points and 10 rebounds to lead New Orleans in scoring for the fourth consecutive game.
+Jaxson Hayes added 19 points, Kenrich Williams had 16, Nickeil Alexander-Walker scored 15, and Josh Hart and Lonzo Ball had 12 each.

-Pelicans guard Jrue Holiday missed his second consecutive game because of a sprained left knee and center Derrick Favors missed the game because of left knee soreness.
-New Orleans has been without rookie forward Zion Williamson, who last week underwent arthroscopic surgery on his right knee that is expected to sideline him for six to eight weeks.
+Pelicans guard Jrue Holiday missed his second consecutive game because of a sprained left knee, and center Derrick Favors sat out the game because of left knee soreness.
+New Orleans remains without rookie forward Zion Williamson, who last week underwent arthroscopic surgery on his right knee that is expected to sideline him for six to eight weeks.

-Golden State was missing five players because of injury -- Kevon Looney (hamstring), Willie Cauley-Stein (foot), Alec Burke (ankle), Alen Smailagic (ankle) and Klay Thompson, who's out indefinitely while rehabbing from ACL surgery.
-Golden State led by 17 points at halftime and built the lead to as many as 26 points before taking a 103-79 lead after three quarters.
+Golden State was missing five players because of injury -- Kevon Looney (hamstring), Willie Cauley-Stein (foot), Alec Burks (ankle), Alen Smailagic (ankle) and Klay Thompson, who is out indefinitely while rehabbing from ACL surgery.
+Golden State led by 17 points at halftime and built the margin to as many as 26 points before taking a 103-79 lead after three quarters.

-The final margin was more respectable thanks to a 44-point fourth-quarter fueled primarily by New Orleans' bench.
+The final margin was more respectable thanks to the Pelicans' 44-point fourth-quarter fueled primarily by the bench.
 The Warriors got off to a much faster start than they did in a 120-98 loss at Oklahoma City a day earlier.
-They fell behind the Thunder 15-3, but scored the first seven points against the Pelicans and held a 27-23 lead after one quarter.
+They fell behind the Thunder 15-3, but they scored the first seven points against the Pelicans and held a 27-23 lead after one quarter.

-Golden State built the lead to 20 points midway through the second quarter before taking a 72-55 halftime lead.
+Golden State built the lead to 20 points midway through the second quarter before taking a 72-55 advantage into halftime.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)